 A practitioner should suspect a fungal UTI in any patient with prostatitis, which has clinical or laboratory findings consistent with UTI but with no bacterial findings.

-Fungal prostatitis can be treated using prescription antifungal medications.
-However, natural antifungal treatment is more effective and has far fewer side effects.
+Treatment for fungal prostatitis can involve prescription antifungal medications.
+However, natural antifungal treatment is more effective for prostatitis and has far fewer side effects.
 The list below shows some common natural antifungal agents:

 - Colloidal Silver– a therapeutic dose of colloidal silver appears to be most effective for both bacterial and fungal prostatitis.
 Typical dosing of a standard 25 ppm colloidal silver product is about 6-8 teaspoons/day, scaling down as the symptoms disappear and continuing for at least 1 to 2 months after symptoms resolve.